 Safety and Things to Keep in Mind

-Supplements are meant for just that – to supplement whatever normal routine you have going.
-For osteoarthritis, lameness, severe stiffness, reluctance to move at all, etc. you want to get your horse to a vet.
+A horse joint supplement is meant for just that – to supplement whatever normal routine you have going.
+For things like osteoarthritis, lameness, severe stiffness, and reluctance to move at all, you want to get your horse to a vet.

 Hoping to resolve a serious issue with supplements is just giving the issue time to worsen without appropriate, tailored care.

 At the same time, you want to note that vets will all have different opinions about nutraceuticals.
 I don’t necessarily recommend following their advice exactly on whether or not you should use supplements or which ones to use.
 You can definitely take suggestions but do your own research and make your own decision.

 Vets aren’t going to have the time to look into your horse’s specific needs like you do.
 And they’re going to have a different opinion than every other vet just because the science behind these supplements isn’t strong enough to back up one single angle.
 It’s all about what works for your horse!
 Once you find it, stick with it.

 My Conclusion on How To Choose Horse Joint Supplements

 If you are going to be working your horse, you may seriously want to consider starting them on some sort of supplement product(s).
 Remember that the real magic behind most of these these compounds that’s really been proven is the ability to PREVENT degradation, not necessarily to repair it.